VR Bengaluru: Entertainment

-VR Bengaluru hosts a 9-screen multiplex from PVR and also Bangalore's second IMAX theatre and India's biggest Gold Class theatres.
+VR Bengaluru hosts a 9-screen multiplex from PVR and also Bangalore's second IMAX theatre plus India's biggest Gold Class theatres.
 This is Bangalore's only purpose-built IMAX screen and not retrofitted from a pre-existing screen, thus delivering a pure, unadulterated IMAX experience to viewers.

 Apart from a cinema, the centre also places kids at the top of its list of patrons to engage.
 To this end, they have pedestrianised outdoor locales with a landscaped "Garden City" area where kids can run, play and be themselves without worrying about traffic or other hazards present in an urban environment.

-The centre also has a vintage carousel that is actually functional and operates regularly.
 VR Bengaluru has also invested in "Magic Garden", a sculpted, soft foam play area for kids that is safe, secure and germ free.
-While this is to engage the very young, older children and teenagers have a full arcade, Fun City to choose from, including unique indoor rides.